-At BenevolentAI, I lead the work of our product design team.
-Currently, I focus on target identification, one of the key challenges in the early stage of the drug development process.
-We use various computational technologies, such as Natural Language Processing (NLP) and AI, and a range of design patterns to help drug discoverers explore and select the best targets for validation.
+Currently, we focus on target identification — one of the key challenges in the early stage of the drug development process.
+We use various computational technologies, such as entity extraction and data visualisation, as well as a range of design patterns to help our users explore existing biomedical knowledge and select best hypotheses for internal discovery projects.

-In 2017–2019 I led a design and research team focused on helping life science companies design and build software products.
-We worked with Lifebit, Genomics PLC, Repositive, NatureMetrics, Discngine, RebelBio.
+While at Science Practice, I led a design team focused on helping life science companies design and build user-facing software products.
+We worked with Lifebit, Genomics PLC, Repositive, EMBL-EBI, NatureMetrics, Discngine, RebelBio.

 Between 2013–2016 I led the design and development of a novel method for visualising and exploring biological sequence data.
 Sequence Bundles were built, launched, and published in collaboration with EMBL-EBI.

-In 2014–2019 I led and contributed to a range of design projects at Ctrl Group, including instructional design and training experiences for participants in clinical studies, a conversational interface for patient management of depression, and a patient-friendly health data report.
+In 2014–2019 I led and contributed to a range of design projects at Ctrl Group, including prototyping a platform for sharing clinical trial data, instructional design and training experiences for participants in clinical studies, conversational interfaces for patient management of depression, and a patient-friendly health data report.

-In its early product days, I helped to set out the vision, understand the users, and define the shape of the Bento Lab, the world's first personal DNA laboratory.
+In Bento's early days, I helped to set out the product vision, understand user needs, and define the shape of the world's first personal DNA laboratory.

 I worked with Immunocore between 2011–2013, just before they became a biotech super-star.
 Amongst other things, I designed Immunocore's logo which is still being used today!